 To its advantage, upgrades on Singapore Airlines can be confirmed in advance – unlike the procedure on Qantas which more closely resembles an ‘upgrade lottery’.

-From Singapore, longer flights to London and Paris can be upgraded for 65,000 KrisFlyer miles in each direction on flexible fares or 80,000 miles on Economy Standard tickets from 2018 – only marginally less than the 85,000 miles needed to make a business class award booking on the same flights.
+From Singapore, longer flights to London and Paris can be upgraded for 65,000 KrisFlyer miles in each direction on flexible fares or 80,000 miles on Economy Standard tickets – again only marginally less than the 85,000 miles needed to make an outright business class award booking on the same flights.

-If your all-economy travel policy sees you booked on the higher-priced economy tickets, here’s what you need to know to turn those KrisFlyer miles into a business class seat on your work trip.
+If your all-economy travel policy sees you stuck in economy on the company dime, here’s what you need to know to turn those KrisFlyer miles into a business class seat on your work trip.

 Note that if you're short of KrisFlyer miles, you can also convert Virgin Australia Velocity frequent flyer points into KrisFlyer miles.